Flagsmith/flagsmith-docs/docs/index.md

 More information can be found on the [Self Hosted Page](/self-hosting).

+## Product Roadmap

+You can check out our [product roadmap on Github](https://github.com/Flagsmith/flagsmith-api/projects/1).

 ### Server Side API

 The source code and installation instructions can be found at [the GitHub project](https://github.com/flagsmith/flagsmith-api).
 The API is written in Python and is based on Django and the Django Rest Framework.